sjspielman/amine_receptors/README.md

 3. [ML partitioned-phylogeny](./analysis/phylogeny/RAxML_bipartitions.struc_masked_part) created with structurally-informed *masked* alignment, in newick format with branch lengths and bootstrap support included.

+4. [Description](./analysis/sequence_descriptions.txt) of all sequences in final structurally-informed alignment.
+This is a tab-delimited file containing the ProteinID/NucleotideID, gene, and taxonomy.

 ## Description of Contents
 __analysis/__
  * Contains data (incl. sequences, alignments, phylogenies, sequence descriptions) used and generated during analysis pipeline.
 See README within for details.